StanleyNeoh/H4G2023/README.md

 ```

 ### Startup backend
-1. Open a new terminal and cd into the backend folder
+1. Open a new terminal and cd into the `backend/` folder
 1. Run the following
 ```
 npm install